 Mortgage rates tend to track the 10-year U.S. Treasury rate, delinquency patterns on existing mortgages, and the perceived risk of an economic downturn (source).

-In March 2018, the FOMC increased its target range for the federal funds rate to 1.5% to 1.75%.
 While this range is a bit higher than in recent years, it is still low by historical standards.
-In its March statement, the FOMC indicated that it expects to make further gradual adjustments in the federal funds rate while keeping an eye on economic activity and the rate of inflation (source).
+In its latest statement, the FOMC indicated that it expects to make further gradual adjustments in the federal funds rate while keeping an eye on economic activity and the rate of inflation (source).

 Shopping around for a mortgage